Forkah/HazardExecutor/README.md

 !!!Important!!!
 If the Executor doesn't start, disable your anti-virus.
-It is hindering the Executor to boot up.
+It is hindering the Executor from booting up.